airavata-courses/airavata-courses.github.io/lectures.md

 ### Thanksgiving Break - November 19th to 26th - no classes

 ###  Lecture 27 - November 29th
-* Goal: Expand on previous lecture topics

 ###  Lecture 28 - December 1st
-* Goal: Expand on previous lecture topics
+* Goal: students will preview advanced topics that will be covered in the Spring 2018 course